Invesco QQQ Trust (NASDAQ:QQQ) Shares Sold by Fieldpoint Private Securities LLC

-Fieldpoint Private Securities LLC lowered its position in shares of Invesco QQQ Trust (NASDAQ:QQQ) by 49.5% in the first quarter, according to its most recent 13F filing with the SEC.
-The firm owned 4,915 shares of the exchange traded fund’s stock after selling 4,820 shares during the quarter.
-Fieldpoint Private Securities LLC’s holdings in Invesco QQQ Trust were worth $1,569,000 as of its most recent filing with the SEC.
+Fieldpoint Private Securities LLC cut its stake in Invesco QQQ Trust (NASDAQ:QQQ) by 49.5% during the 1st quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 4,915 shares of the exchange traded fund’s stock after selling 4,820 shares during the period.
+Fieldpoint Private Securities LLC’s holdings in Invesco QQQ Trust were worth $1,569,000 as of its most recent SEC filing.

-Several other large investors have also recently modified their holdings of the company.
-Morgan Stanley grew its holdings in shares of Invesco QQQ Trust by 10.4% during the 4th quarter.
-Morgan Stanley now owns 18,228,872 shares of the exchange traded fund’s stock worth $5,719,128,000 after purchasing an additional 1,722,034 shares during the period.
-Healthcare of Ontario Pension Plan Trust Fund boosted its holdings in Invesco QQQ Trust by 774.2% in the 4th quarter.
-Healthcare of Ontario Pension Plan Trust Fund now owns 5,415,000 shares of the exchange traded fund’s stock worth $1,698,902,000 after acquiring an additional 4,795,555 shares during the period.
-Fisher Asset Management LLC boosted its holdings in Invesco QQQ Trust by 10.0% in the 4th quarter.
-Fisher Asset Management LLC now owns 1,606,643 shares of the exchange traded fund’s stock worth $504,068,000 after acquiring an additional 146,515 shares during the period.
-Charles Schwab Investment Management Inc. boosted its holdings in Invesco QQQ Trust by 35.5% in the 4th quarter.
-Charles Schwab Investment Management Inc. now owns 1,262,834 shares of the exchange traded fund’s stock worth $396,202,000 after acquiring an additional 331,187 shares during the period.
-Finally, Toronto Dominion Bank boosted its holdings in Invesco QQQ Trust by 1,620.4% in the 4th quarter.
-Toronto Dominion Bank now owns 1,122,493 shares of the exchange traded fund’s stock worth $352,160,000 after acquiring an additional 1,057,247 shares during the period.
-Institutional investors and hedge funds own 47.01% of the company’s stock.
+A number of other hedge funds and other institutional investors also recently modified their holdings of QQQ.
+Inspire Advisors LLC acquired a new stake in Invesco QQQ Trust in the fourth quarter worth $26,000.
+Claudia M.P.
+Batlle CRP R LLC bought a new position in shares of Invesco QQQ Trust in the third quarter worth $28,000.
+Cascade Investment Advisors Inc. bought a new position in shares of Invesco QQQ Trust in the first quarter worth $28,000.
+Costello Asset Management INC grew its stake in shares of Invesco QQQ Trust by 119.0% in the fourth quarter.
+Costello Asset Management INC now owns 92 shares of the exchange traded fund’s stock worth $29,000 after purchasing an additional 50 shares in the last quarter.
+Finally, Wells Financial Advisors INC bought a new position in shares of Invesco QQQ Trust in the fourth quarter worth $29,000.
+47.01% of the stock is currently owned by hedge funds and other institutional investors.

 Invesco QQQ Trust Company Profile